Medication Guide for Childhood and Adolescent Depression Released

 October 8, 2010

-An updated medication guide, designed to help the parents of children and adolescents with depression, has just been published by the American Academy of Child and Adolescent Psychiatry and the American Psychiatric Association.
+An updated medication guide, designed to help the parents of children and adolescents with depression, was published by the American Academy of Child and Adolescent Psychiatry and the American Psychiatric Association.

 The new guide, The Use of Medication in Treating Childhood and Adolescent Depression: Information for Patients and Families, is available online at no charge.
 Written in a simple, question-and-answer format, this updated version replaces an earlier drug guide published in 2005.
 The current version includes a number of important discoveries made in the past few years about the nature and treatment of depression.